IvaninITworld/node_react/README.md

 Technologies Used:

 Frontend: React, Redux, Socket.IO Client, HTML, CSS/SCSS <br />
-Backend: Node.js, Express, Socket.IO, JWT
+Backend: Node.js, Express, Socket.IO, JWT <br />
-Database: MySQL, Sequelize
+Database: MySQL, Sequelize <br />

 This project demonstrates the use of React, Node.js, and Socket.IO to build a real-time chat application.
 It can be further enhanced by adding additional features such as file sharing, emoji support, or message encryption.